Research projects

 Current projects

-The project focuses on understanding the patterns of migration at multiple levels, from the international over the national and regional to the local level.
+Understanding the patterns of migration at multiple levels, from the international over the national and regional to the local level.

 Other projects